Job Submission

 hostname

-echo $SBATCH_JOB_NAME with $SLURM_CPUS_PER_TASK cpus
+echo "$SBATCH_JOB_NAME with $SLURM_CPUS_PER_TASK cpus"

 Required arguments